ninmore/VirtualEdgeProject/README.md

 TODO:

-• Make the QR/NFC reading code
+• Make the QR/NFC reading code<br>

-• Make the 3D rendering code
+• Make the 3D rendering code<br>

-• Make QR or NFC interact with the project
+• Make QR or NFC interact with the project<br>

-• OpenGL code intergration and examples
+• OpenGL code intergration and examples<br>